Instream 401 Certification and Short Term Activity Authorization STAA

 What Activities Require a STAA?

-These activities include but are not limited to:
+Activities eligible for authorization include, but are not limited to:

 - Wastewater treatment facility maintenance